sta310-sp22/website/content/syllabus/index.md

 -   If you have a question during lecture or lab, feel free to ask it!
 There are likely other students with the same question, so by asking you will create a learning opportunity for everyone.
 -   The teaching team is here to help you be successful in the course.
 You are encouraged to attend office hours to ask questions about the course content and assignments.
 Many questions are most effectively answered as you discuss them with others, so office hours are a valuable resource.
 Please use them!
--   Outside of class and office hours, any general questions about course content or assignments should be posted on Ed Discussion.
-There is a chance another student has already asked a similar question, so please check the other posts Ed Discussion before adding a new question.
-If you know the answer to a question posted on Piazza, I encourage you to respond!
+-   Outside of class and office hours, any general questions about course content or assignments should be posted on [Ed Discussion](https://edstem.org/us/courses/8027/discussion/).
+There is a chance another student has already asked a similar question, so please check the other posts in Ed Discussion before adding a new question.
+If you know the answer to a question posted in the discussion forum, I encourage you to respond!

 Check out the [Help](/help/) tab for more resources.